StateTree/ticker/README.md

 ## What?
 * Executes Functions later in animation frame / event cycle callback
-* call later: wrapper to request animation frame callback or event cycle, perks are being adding priorty order
+* call later: wrapper to request animation frame callback or event cycle, perks: adding priorty order

 ## Why?
 * Cost effective Function can be broken into smaller functions and executed later